astropy/astropy/docs/coordinates/representations.rst

 Once you do this, you will then automatically be able to call ``represent_as`` to convert other representations to/from your representation class.
-Your representation will also be available for use in |skycoord| and all frame classes.
+Your representation will also be available for use in |SkyCoord| and all frame classes.

 A representation class may also have a ``_unit_representation`` attribute